Certificate of Demolition Eligibility Review

 No Landmark Designation Potential

-If Landmark Preservation staff review determines that the property does not have potential for landmark designation, staff will issue the Certificate of Designation Eligibility within 10 business days of application receipt.
+If Landmark Preservation staff review determines that the property does not have potential for individual landmark designation, staff will issue the Certificate of Designation Eligibility within 10 business days of receipt of a complete application.

 Landmark Designation Potential

-If the Landmark Preservation staff determines the property has potential for historic designation, a notice will be posted on the property for 21 calendar days.
+If Landmark Preservation staff determines the property has potential for individual designation, a sign will be posted on the property for 21 calendar days and emails will be sent to the registered neighborhood organizations (RNOs) within 200 feet of the site, to Denver's historic preservation partners, and to the City Council members whose districts include the site.

-• If Landmark Preservation staff does not receive a notice of intent to file a designation application by 4:30 p.m. on the 21st calendar day, a CDE will be issued on the next business day.
+• If Landmark Preservation staff does not receive a notice of intent to file a designation application by 4:30 p.m. on the 21st calendar day following the sign posting, a CDE will be issued on the next business day.

-• If Landmark Preservation receives a notice of intent to file a landmark designation application by the 21st day, the posting period is extended to 4:30 p.m. on the 60th calendar day.
+• If Landmark Preservation receives a notice of intent to file a landmark designation application by the 21st calendar day following the sign posting, the posting period is extended to 4:30 p.m. on the 60th calendar day following the sign posting.

-• In cases in which the landmark designation process is initiated, if the property is not designated within 90 days of the date the landmark designation application was received, the CDE will be issued.
+• If the landmark designation process is initiated and if the property is not designated within 90 calendar days of the date the landmark designation application was received, the CDE will be issued the following business day.